m-thalmann/Cookbook/README.md

 1. Add a file to the `client/src/assets/i18n` directory (use the language-code (ISO 639-1 Language Code))
 1. Translate the keys used in the other translation-files
+1. Add an icon-file to the `client/src/assets/i18n/flag_icons` directory (see https://flagicons.lipis.dev/)
 1. Register the new language in the `_languages.json`-file:

    ```jsonc